Come enjoy the many attractions near and in Arcadia, centrally located in the center of Oklahoma.

 Visit the St. James African Methodist Episcopal Church at 700 N. Main Street in Arcadia.
-As the Church grew and it was time to expanded the facility in 1994, the congregation chose to preserve the original building that was built in 1937.
+As the Church grew and it was time to expand the facility in 1994, the congregation chose to preserve the original building that was built in 1937.
 They wanted to preserve this rich part of the history; a building constructed by local artisans from local Oklahoma sand rock that was transported to the current site by horse and wagon.
-The old was incorporated into the new facility in order to preserve the history.
+The old was incorporated into the new facility in order to preserve its history.
 The cornerstone shows the names of the Pastor and Trustee Board of St. James A.M.E. church 1937.

 1903 Methodist Church

 The “Old Methodist Church” located at the corner of 4th and Lee Streets was restored by the Arcadia Historical Society and is typical of the one-room, frame structures that were built around the turn of the century in small communities of the West for worship.
 The white, wood frame building with wooden pews and a small steeple takes a visitor back to the simpler days of 1903.
 The “Old Methodist Church” is available for special events including weddings.
 For more information contact the Arcadia Historical Society – (405) 396-0824.

 Victorian House on 2nd Street (Ruble Home)